Miragon/camunda-modeler-i18n-plugin/README.md

 # Camunda Modeler I18N-Plugin

 This plugin allows you to translate the UI of the Camunda Modeler.
-It contains translations for German and English and can be easily extended or customized.
+It contains translations for German, English and Portuguese and can be easily extended or customized.

 For more information see our blog post (in German): https://www.flowsquad.io/blog/2020-07-15-internationalization-plugin-f%C3%BCr-den-camunda-modeler/